haozixin/AI_reversi/agents/t_004/wiki/AI-Method-2.md

 ## Evolution
 To have a better performance, we have to think about some enhancements.
 For this algorithm, we tried to optimise the select process.
 Specifically, each time we start a game, the agent have to select an action in the root node, performing a MCST based on multi-bandit algorithm.
 It means that it have to do some exploration.
-However, for human beings, For experienced players, they will go straight to the valuable positions.
+However, for human beings(experienced players), they will go straight to the valuable positions without exploration.
-So, we want to cancel the initial time waste to do exploration.
-We performed the self-training to record the Q-table and visits table into `.cvs` file.
+So, we want to bridge this gap and reducing the AI's exploration process.
+To achieve that, We performed the self-training to record the Q-table and visits table into `.cvs` file.
 (As the more game played, the Q-table will contain more accurate values.)

 And then, read it to initialise the `Q-function` and `Node.visits` for new games so that the agent could directly choose the best choice instead of exploration.